 The Society was founded in 1995, with the aim of protecting and promoting 20th Century architectural and design heritage.

-We have attracted an impressive group of heritage practitioners, historians and specialists – united in their commitment to the conservation of our dwindling stock of heritage items.
+We have attracted a group of dedicated heritage practitioners, historians and other specialists – united in their commitment to the conservation of a dwindling stock of heritage items.

 The Society has also broadened its scope to embrace the Australian Capital Territory (ACT).

 The Society’s President, Dr. Roy Lumby PhD, is a respected authority on the 1920s and 1930s.
 He completed his Master of Architecture degree by thesis entitled: An Architecture of Business: Sydney’s Office Buildings of the 1920s and 1930s.

 - An emphasis on architecture – but also embracing sculpture, ceramics, furniture, cinema, fashion, planes, trains and cars.

 - An ongoing educational programme covering walks, talks and social functions.

 The Twentieth Century Heritage Society of NSW is a non-profit organisation, run by a voluntary committee, generally meeting every two months.
 It publishes a regular newsletter, The News, with selected back issues available for free download.

 Strong international and interstate links